uvarc/rc-website/content/userinfo/hpc/software/r.md

 iii) the parallel partition; and

-iv)  the `srun` before the command to run the R code.
+iv)  the `mpirun` before the command to run the R code.